cober2019/Network-Automation/NETCONF-YANG/BGP/README.rst

 Description
 ___________

-  This program currently allows you to view certain BGP configuration.
-All avaible output optionS are showN in the example below,
+  **This program currently allows you to view certain BGP configuration.
+All avaible output optionS are showN in the example below.**

           >>> -----------------------